Ticket handling shortcuts

 - Click the Edit link beside the Notify requester of received request trigger to see all the conditions.

-For more information about creating and using triggers, see Streamlining workflow with ticket updates and triggers .
+For more information about creating and using triggers, see Creating and managing triggers.

 Using time to streamline workflow

 While triggers enable you to automatically act on tickets when they are created or updated, you can also modify tickets and send email notifications based on events in time.
 For example, you may want agent groups to be alerted if tickets remain unassigned after 24 hours.
-To do this in Zendesk, you use automations .
+To do this in Zendesk Support, you use automations.

 Automations, like triggers, contain conditions and actions, as shown here: